hosseinnhk/Altium-Flying-Capacitor-Based-Buck-Boost-Converter-PCB/README.md

-# A High Step-Up Nonisolated DC–DC Converter With Low Voltage Stress Across Transistor
+# Altium-Flying-Capacitor-Based-Buck-Boost-Converter-PCB

-This repository contains Altium Designer files for the printed circuit board (PCB) of the proposed high step-up nonisolated DC–DC converter as presented in the paper:
+This repository contains Altium Designer files for the printed circuit board (PCB) of the proposed flying capacitor based buck boost converter as presented in the paper:
-**"A High Step-Up Nonisolated DC–DC Converter With Low Voltage Stress Across Transistor."**
+**"A New Flying Capacitor-Based Buck–Boost Converter for Dual-Purpose Applications"**

 ## Abstract

-The proposed converter topology utilizes a combination of a coupled inductor and voltage multiplier cells (VMCs) to achieve ultrahigh voltage gain with lower duty cycles.
-The secondary side of the coupled inductor works with VMCs to suppress peak voltages across the power switches, minimizing voltage stress on the semiconductors.
-Key advantages include:
-- **Continuous input current with reduced ripple.**
-- **Ultrahigh voltage gain.**
-- **Low voltage stress across semiconductors.**

-This work includes a detailed analysis of the converter’s operational modes, steady-state performance, design considerations, and comparisons with similar topologies.

-An experimental prototype was constructed to validate the proposed system, featuring:
-- **Power rating:** 240 W
-- **Input voltage range:** 14–60 V
-- **Output voltage:** 350 V
-- **Switching frequency:** 60 kHz

-The experimental results demonstrate the effectiveness and robustness of the converter.
+A novel dual-purpose common ground dc–dc/dc–ac power converter is proposed in this article.
+It is based on the flying capacitor circuit along with a boost circuit, which in turn provides a wide range of input voltage regulation with the capability of stepping up or down the output voltage.
+The same components are used under both dc–dc and dc–ac modes, which reduces the redundancy of the used devices.
+Particular attention is dedicated to the working modes of the proposed solution.
+The special control system is implemented to provide acceptable current and voltage quality in off-grid and grid-connected modes.
+To underline the pros and cons of the proposed solution, a comprehensive comparison is performed.
+Finally, the performance of the proposed dual-purpose power converter is investigated through an experimental 3.5-kW/5kW setup, for dc–ac and dc–dc operating modes, respectively.
+Main oscillograms along with efficiency analysis are presented and discussed in conclusions.

 ![Image](https://github.com/user-attachments/assets/c9d3cb8a-b61b-4f73-bc53-a8d568cda967)